-To date the cumulative confirmed cases of COVID-19 in Uganda are 91,710 and 2,496 deaths.
-Unfortunately, we are experiencing the highest rate of new infections in the community over the past 4 months.
-The practice of frequently washing hands with safe water and soap is key to controlling the spread.
+To date the cumulative confirmed cases of COVID-19 in Uganda are 119,544 and 2,985 deaths.
+The country has just come out of a lockdown and is recovering from the 2nd wave of the virus.
+Experts are predicting that Uganda will face a 3rd wave in October 2021!

+The practice of frequently washing hands with safe water and soap is key to controlling the spread of this deadly virus.
 However, when communities can't easily access water, it is difficult to wash hands.